philbowles/H4AsyncTCP/README.md

 Where no data is lost / discarded the amount RXed will - of course - be the same as the total amount TXed and the test passes, otherwise it fails.

-By changing the size, number and stagger value, tou can estabish "safe" limits for your own system...
+By changing the size, number and stagger value, you can estabish "safe" limits for your own system...

 ***WHEN `USE_ASYNC_CLIENT` IS SET TO 0***